ushahidi/riverid-python/README.md

 1. Run the installation script:
 `wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-mongo.sh | bash`

+2. Edit the configuration file using a tool such as `vim` or `nano`:
+`vim /etc/mongodb.conf`
+`nano /etc/mongodb.conf`

-2. Whitelist the IP addresses which need access to the MongoDB node (replace `10.1.2.3` and repeat for each):
+3. Whitelist the IP addresses which need access to the MongoDB node (replace `10.1.2.3` and repeat for each):
 `iptables -I INPUT 1 -p tcp --dport 27017 -s 10.1.2.3 -j ACCEPT`

-3. After whitelisting the IP addresses, save the firewall configuration for restore after reboot:
+4. After whitelisting the IP addresses, save the firewall configuration for restore after reboot:
 `iptables-save > /etc/firewall.conf`

 ## Documentation